linearregression/ecs-playground/README.md

  - Then you update the json file for the task definition with the new tag.
 The only thing that changes in the json file is the image link.
 If you don't use tags and rely on the latest docker image, then no change is needed to the json file.

- - Update the task definition to a new verion.
+ - Update the task definition to a new version.
 In this example, location task definition has changed to version 11

 ```
 aws ecs register-task-definition --cli-input-json file://user.json